robbiew/bbs-tweet-wall/README.md

   "sudo apt install python3-pip"
   "pip3 install tweepy unidecode timeago colorama "

-3. Run this script as a cron event, or using a BBS event (e.g. at login).
+3. Run this script as a cron event (run.sh -- edit file location in this file), or as an event (e.g. at BBS login).

 Output file will be "tweets-all.ans" (or .asc, .msg, etc.) in output_dir.